 If your dish contains mayo, it’s best to skip the freezing.

 Can You Freeze Chicken Salad Made With Miracle Whip?

 Unlike mayo, a whipped salad dressing like Miracle Whip doesn’t separate the same way mayo does, so you will likely experience better quality once thawed.

-Even with the knowledge that mayonnaise doesn’t freeze well, you can still experiment and freeze your mayonnaise-based chicken salad by following the tips below for your best chance of success.
+Even though mayonnaise doesn’t freeze well, you can still experiment with and freeze your mayonnaise-based chicken salad by following the tips below for your best chance of success.

 Can You Freeze Chicken Salad With Regular Or Greek Yogurt?